 Next up Miamoto-San and Iwata-San talk about the Wii Vitality Sensor

-"Based on my experiences, to measure something invisible and have it turn into something tangible like a number like weighing myself on Wii Fit, or to give a numeric value to something invisible in our daily life will be materials of new plays which will feel familiar to us or can improve our lifestyles," he claimed.
+which was announced at E3 but has still yet to be shown in any context.
+Miyamoto-san's answer failed to provide any tangible details, but the response was intriguing."Based on my experiences, to measure something invisible and have it turn into something tangible like a number like weighing myself on Wii Fit, or to give a numeric value to something invisible in our daily life will be materials of new plays which will feel familiar to us or can improve our lifestyles," he claimed.
 "We are currently developing an efficient utilization around that factor."

 Iwata-san added to the comment and suggested that we may not see anything until this time next year.
 "I have to refrain from disclosing too much to keep the surprises of announcement; but please note that Wii Vitality Sensor is not a simple pulsimeter.
 I have a strong feeling something fun will appear around this gadget, and am planning to put it as one of the next year's main topics."